moejay/Coursera_PythonNotbook_Graphlab/README.md

 # Coursera_PythonNotbook_Graphlab

+## Requirements
+- docker
+- 10 minutes

 ## Setup
 clone the repo

-edit the docker file with your email and license key for graphlab
+edit the docker file with replacing {email} with your email and {license} with your license key for graphlab

 build the image
 ```